 10k gold: 41.7% pure gold

-Gold jewellery is marked with hallmarks that are symbols or stamps giving an indication to its purity and authenticity.
+Gold jewelry is marked with hallmarks that are symbols or stamps giving an indication to its purity and authenticity.
 Search for marks like 750 if it’s a 18k price or 585 for 14k pricing.
-Get to know the standard hallmarks used in your country, in particular for the BIS Hallmarked stamp.

-When acid testing for free appetite suppressant, you’re going to want to arm yourself with a testing kit in nitric acid with varying strengths, test stone, and protective safety including gloves and goggles because acid testing is something that needs to be done with caution.
+When acid testing for gold purity, you’re going to want to arm yourself with a testing kit in nitric acid with varying strengths, test stone, and protective safety including gloves and goggles because acid testing is something that needs to be done with caution.

 READ MORE :: The 4 C's of Diamond Grading: Cut, Color, Clarity, and Carat